You are viewing Australian and NZ students' course information. Change to view international students' course

 Student Business Services (SBS) Admissions:

-This double degree program prepares graduates to meet the current requirements for a nursing career and also provides the skills to deal with situations where knowledge of human behaviour would be an advantage such as when working in emergency, palliative care or cancer units.
+This double degree program prepares graduates to meet the current requirements for a nursing career and also provides the skills to deal with situations where knowledge of human behaviour would be an advantage such as when working in emergency, mental health, palliative care or cancer departments.
 Graduates of this course may find employment in a range of healthcare settings.

 Graduates of this course are eligible for registration with the Nursing and Midwifery Board of Australia.
 Graduates may also apply for membership of the Australian College of Nursing.